dzenanr/dartling/README.md

 domain model generated from the JSON representation of a graphical model.
 One of them is [art_pen] (https://github.com/dzenanr/art_pen) (DArt.Pen), which is a version of the Logo programming language for children.
-I use Art.Pen to teach basic control structures in programming by drawing fun "art" with positional pen commands.
-Another example is
-[game_parking] (https://github.com/dzenanr/game_parking) (Game.Parking), which
-is a strategy puzzle designed by a mathematician to teach children abstract thinking.
-In the [dartling_examples] (https://github.com/dzenanr/dartling_examples) there are three examples of models with standard modeling patterns: one-to-many, many-to-many and reflexive relationships.

-Other examples are: [concept_attribute] (https://github.com/dzenanr/concept_attribute)
-(with different categories of test data that can be used in a generation of tests), [dartling_todos] (https://github.com/dzenanr/dartling_todos) (with action undos), [membership] (https://github.com/dzenanr/membership) and
+I use Art.Pen to teach basic control structures in prog s are: [concept_attribute] (https://github.com/dzenanr/concept_attribute) (with different categories of test data that can be used in a generation of tests), [dartling_todos] (https://github.com/dzenanr/dartling_todos) (with action undos), [membership] (https://github.com/dzenanr/membership) and